 Activities in this category include practice review and may include interactive workshops.

-Activities suitable for this category involve reviewing performance to improve outcomes, such as a formal or clinical audit, or Multi-source Feedback.
+Activities suitable for this category involve reviewing performance to improve outcomes, such as a formal or clinical audit.
 They are relevant to the individual member's learning, rather than of a broader service impact.

 3.2 Continuous Quality Improvement